-Drill Rod are tight tolerance pre-hardened round bars below two inches in diameter used in punching presses and screw applications.
+Drill Rod are tight tolerance pre-hardened round bars below two inches in diameter used in the manufacturing of dies, punching presses, drills, pins, screw applications, and other machine parts that require high strength and durability.
+Drill rod is commonly used in the construction, machinery, and manufacturing industries.

-The largest industry served by Kinetic is the tissue industry with in excess of 400 customers.
-Kinetic also serves 200 steel mills or steel service centers across the US and Canada.
-The contract business at Kinetic is a catchall segment consisting of a wide range of products and services ranging from plate grinding or milling for customers to countless specialized needs for companies that require precision machining, grinding and heat treat applications.
+The largest industry served by Kinetic is the tissue industry with in excess of 350 customers.
+Kinetic also serves 130 steel mills or steel service centers across the U.S. and Canada.
+The contract business at Kinetic is a catchall segment consisting of a wide range of products and services ranging from plate grinding or milling for customers to countless specialized needs for companies that require precision machining, grinding, and heat treat applications.